Hesperian Health Guides

 5. Open the bills of the speculum by gently pushing the thumb-rest with your thumb.
 When you see the cervix between the bills, tighten the screw on the thumb-rest to keep the speculum open.

 If you open the speculum but you do not see the cervix, close the speculum and pull it partway out.
 Then try again, repeating step 4.
 The cervix may be off to one side a little.
-This is normal.
+This is not unusual.
 Sometimes the cervix will come into view more clearly if the woman coughs or pushes down as if she is passing stool while the speculum is open inside her.

 MW Ch20 Page 378-2.png